 The Oceaneer Lab, also open from 9 a.m. until midnight, adopted a new version of the pirate theme once showcased in Oceaneer Club.
 Kids can enjoy activities like Disney movies in front of a 103-inch plasma screen, computer time in the Captain's Workshop, watching hand-drawn characters come to life in Animator's Studio and "Pirates of the Caribbean" games in Navigation Game Station.

 Each family is given a pager, which can be used to receive a text message about children's whereabouts.
 Kids younger than 10 have to be signed in and out by a parent, but 8- and 9-year-olds can sign themselves in and out with written permission from a parent.
-Kids 10 to 12 can sign themselves in and out; parents can be notified by text messaging only if requested.
+Kids 8 to 12 can sign themselves in and out at their parents' discretion, and parents can be notified by text message only if requested.

-There is a per-hour charge of $6 ($5 for the second child) for this service, but it allows parents time to be on their own for dinner in Palo or a trip to the spa, for example.
+There is a per-hour charge of $9 ($8 for the second child in a family) for this service, but it allows parents time to be on their own for dinner in Palo or a trip to the spa, for example.
 You can reserve a limited number of hours of nursery time for your child online up to three days prior to sailing: 10 hours for cruises of seven nights or less, 18 hours for seven-night cruises, 28 hours for 10- to 12-night cruises and 35 hours for cruises of 14 nights or longer.
 You can also sign your child up in person onboard.

 All services are available on Castaway Cay.